Involuntary Discharge and Transfer Appeals

-- Any transfer or discharge of a resident that is initiated by a Medicaid-certified nursing facility or a Medicaid-certified skilled nursing facility.
+- Any transfer or discharge of a resident that is initiated by a Medicare skilled nursing facility or a Medicaid nursing facility.

 Can I Appeal an Involuntary Transfer or Discharge?

 - Yes.
-Pursuant to 42 CFR § 431.220(a)(2), any resident in a Medicaid-certified nursing facility or skilled nursing facility can request an appeal if he or she believes a facility has erroneously determined that he or she must be transferred or discharged.
+Pursuant to 42 CFR § 431.220(a)(2), any resident in a Medicare skilled nursing facility or a Medicaid nursing facility can request an appeal if he or she believes a facility has erroneously determined that he or she must be transferred or discharged.

 - The appeal can be filed by the resident, their family or other representative.

 How Do I Appeal?

 - You can appeal by phone, fax, email or mail.

 - Fax: 615-734-5317